mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

 Files
 =====

-Create an empty file called ``run_pyhyp.py`` in your ``mesh`` folder.
+Navigate to the directory ``overset/mesh`` in your tutorial folder and create an empty file called ``run_pyhyp.py``.
 You will also need to copy the surface meshes from the tutorial folder if you did not generate it in the previous part:
 ::

     $ cp tutorial/overset/mesh/near_tip.cgns .